mawuli-ypa/eDFS/README.md

 Welcome to eDFS
 ===============

-eDFS is a distributed file system built with Erlang.
+eDFS is a  distrbiuted file system, favoring high availability and partition tolerance, but achieves data consistency through eventual consistency.

-The goal of this project is to provide a simple system for managing files and data on multiple storage devices without compromising reliability and performance.
+From a practical perspective, eDFS is  a simple system for managing files and data on multiple storage devices without compromising reliability and performance.

 ## Getting started